micmejia/bible-dump/AMPC/Isaiah/Isa 66.md

-For as the new [^c]heavens and the new earth which I make shall remain before Me, says the Lord, so shall your offspring and your name remain.
+For as the new heavens and the new earth which I make shall remain before Me, says the Lord, so shall your offspring and your name remain.